yousefelassal/quote-cron/README.md

 > We live in a society bloated with data yet starved for wisdom.
 We're connected 24/7, yet anxiety, fear, depression and loneliness are at an all-time high.
 We must course-correct.

 > Technology… is a queer thing.
 It brings you great gifts with one hand, and it stabs you in the back with the other.

+> Wisdom is the supreme part of happiness.